stephenslab/mixsqp-paper/README.md

 > Youngseok Kim, Peter Carbonetto, Matthew Stephens and Mihai Anitescu
 > (2018). *A fast algorithm for maximum likelihood estimation of
 > mixture proportions using sequential quadratic programming.*
+> (Submitted for review.)

-We provide code implementing optimization algorithms for maximum-likelihood estimation of mixture proportions, including a fast approach based on sequential quadratic programming, which we call **mix-SQP**.
+We provide code implementing optimization method for maximum-likelihood estimation of mixture proportions, including a fast algorithm based on sequential quadratic programming, which we call "mix-SQP".

-All methods and examples are implemented in Julia, aside from the interior point solver based on [MOSEK][mosek], which is implemented in
+All methods and demonstrations are implemented in Julia, aside from the interior point solver based on [MOSEK][mosek], which is implemented in
 R. For an R package implementing some of these methods, please see the [mixsqp repository][mixsqp]

-If you find a bug, please post an [issue][issues].
+If you find a bug, or you have a question or feedback on our work, please post an [issue][issues].

 ## License